pyrustic/jinbase/README.md

 ## Kv
 The [key-value](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) data model associates to a string or an integer key, a value that is serializable with the [Paradict](https://github.com/pyrustic/paradict) binary data format.

 String keys can be searched with a [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern and integer keys can be searched within a range of numbers.
-Since records are automatically timestamped, a [timespan](https://en.wiktionary.org/wiki/timespan) tuple can be provided by the user to search for them as well as keys.
+Since records are automatically timestamped, a `time_range` tuple can be provided by the user to search for them as well as keys.

 Example:

 ```python
 import os.path
 from datetime import datetime